-- At the meetings for optimizing the operation of the Technical Intern Training Program held every year, the Ministry of Economy, Trade and Industry gains the cooperation of the relevant ministries and agencies on complying with labor-related laws, and disseminates information to the relevant organizations.
-In 2019, the meeting was held in June. - O The Ministry of Agriculture, Forestry and Fisheries held a project council meeting in January 2020 with a view to ensuring the proper implementation of technical intern training based on the actual situation in the agricultural industry, as well as protecting the human rights of technical intern trainees.
-During the meeting, information was shared with the relevant organizations on the response to absconding trainees and acts of misconduct, and on measures towards preventing these issues. - O The Ministry of Agriculture, Forestry and Fisheries established the Specified Agricultural Skilled

-Worker Council and Steering Committee in March 2019 to ensure the appropriate operation of the specified skilled worker system.
-As of the end of FY2019, the council had been convened once while the steering committee had been convened four times.
-Comprising members from the Ministry of Agriculture, Forestry and Fisheries as well as other relevant ministries and agencies, and agricultural organizations, the council and steering committee shared information on the status and challenges of the system, and exchanged opinions to address these challenges.
+- O At the meetings for optimizing the operation of the Technical Intern Training Program held every year, the Ministry of Economy, Trade and Industry gains the cooperation of the relevant ministries and agencies on complying with labor-related laws, and disseminates information to the relevant organizations.
+In 2020, the meeting was held in June. - O The Ministry of Agriculture, Forestry and Fisheries holds meetings of the Specified Agricultural Skilled Worker Council and Steering Committee that was established in March 2019 with a view to ensuring the proper acceptance of foreign human resources based on the actual situation in the agricultural industry, as well as protecting their human rights.
+Comprising members from the Ministry of Agriculture, Forestry and Fisheries as well as other relevant ministries and agencies, and agricultural organizations, the council and steering committee shares information on the status and challenges of the system, responds to human right issues, exchanges opinions to address these challenges and issues, and disseminates good practices regarding organizations accepting foreign human resources.